OPCFoundation/UA-.NETStandard/README.md

 4. On first connection, or after certificates were renewed, the server may have refused the client certificate.
 Check the server and client folder **OPC Foundation\CertificateStores\RejectedCertificates** for rejected certificates.
 To approve a certificate copy it to the **OPC Foundation\CertificateStores\UA Applications** folder.
 5. Retry step 3 to connect using a secure connection.

-## How to build and run the OPC UA COM server wrapper
+## How to build and run the OPC UA COM Server Wrapper
 - Please refer to the OPC Foundation UA .Net Standard Library [COM Server Wrapper](ComIOP/README.md) for a detailed description how to run the OPC COM wrapper.

-## How to build and run the OPC UA Aggregation client and server
+## How to build and run the OPC UA Aggregation Client and Server
 - Please refer to the OPC Foundation UA .Net Standard Library [Aggregation Client and Server](SampleApplications/Workshop/Aggregation/README.md) for a detailed description how to run the aggregation client and server.

-## How to build and run the OPC UA Reference server with UACTT
+## How to build and run the OPC UA Reference Server with UACTT
 - Please refer to the OPC Foundation UA .Net Standard Library [Reference Server](SampleApplications/Workshop/Reference/README.md) for a detailed description how to run the reference server against the UACTT.

 ## How to build and run the OPC UA Web Telemetry sample